glowinthedark/mdict-mdx-maker/README.md

 ## Pyglossary dependencies

 Converting to and from specific formats with pyglossary requires installation of additional python modules.

+For example, for converting to and from AARD2 .slob `pyicu` and `python-lzo` will be needed.
+To convert ZIM files from [library.kiwix.org](https://library.kiwix.org/) `libzim` needs to be installed, etc.

 To install _all_ modules:

 ```bash
 python3 -m pip install pymorphy2 lxml polib PyYAML beautifulsoup4 html5lib PyICU python-lzo python-idzip marisa-trie libzim mistune xxhash